ethanyklei/CoDoNMT/README.md

 ```

 ## Cohesion preparation
-We first detect lexical cohesion devices and coreference, separately.
+We detect lexical cohesion devices and coreference, separately.

 For lexical cohesion devices detection:
 ```